Powering up the Grand Canyon at age 1.

 Who is Justin Klein?

-A 27-year-old contract programmer and world traveler based in Los Angeles, California and Kyoto, Japan.
+A freelance software developer and world traveler based in Los Angeles, California and Kyoto, Japan.

 This site was originally created to keep in touch with friends and family during a brief stay abroad, but as life has continued leading me on distant and unique adventures, it's grown into a fairly continuous narrative - of all the experiences, people, and places I encounter along the way.